WWE News: WWE Officially Offers Matt And Jeff Hardy Contracts To Return To The Company

 Ring of Honor Tag Team Champions Matt and Jeff Hardy have been away from WWE for years now, but it appears that the Hardy’s could return to the company very very soon.
 The Hardy brothers left TNA Wrestling earlier this year after contract talks broke down with Anthem Sports and Entertainment, the new owners of TNA or now simply Impact Wrestling.
 They felt disrespected in the contract talks and were offered less money with a contract that tried to add in stuff last minute.

 Jeff Hardy was out early on, despite giving TNA 7 years of his life after departing from WWE in 2009 and returning to TNA in 2010.
 Matt Hardy tried to work out a deal but was disrespected at every turn, with the catalyst coming from a deal that forced Hardy to pay 10% royalties to TNA from his time on the independent scene.
-It was added to other deals before and after this, but Hardy refused to sign and thus, both Hardy brothers as well as the entire family left the company.
+It was added to other deals before and after this, but Hardy refused to sign and thus, both Hardy brothers, as well as the entire family, left the company.

 It seemed pretty obvious a WWE return was on the horizon, as both had interest from the WWE and they felt a return would be a good idea.
 They then pulled a swerve, ending up in Ring of Honor one night.
 They would challenge the Young Bucks for the ROH Tag Titles and even beat them for it.
 It was then reported that they signed with ROH, where many assumed they were staying over a return to WWE.
 However, no one came out regarding the length of the deal at the time.

 Jeff Hardy would end up confirming the deal was short-term.
 It appears that they will work the Supercard of Honor the night before WrestleMania 33 where they will most likely drop the ROH Tag Titles back to the Young Bucks.
 It appears after this, they will be done with the company and can go where they please.
 It seems pretty obvious by now that they will either show up on the WWE RAW or SmackDown Live following WrestleMania.
-However, some speculate they’ll make a Mania appearance…which is unlikely but not impossible.
+However, some speculate they’ll make a Mania appearance, which is unlikely but not impossible.

 Pro Wrestling Sheet recently reported Matt and Jeff Hardy were offered contracts by the WWE officially.
 The two sides had been in contract talks for a while now, which seems to have worked out.
 The brothers did medical testing for WWE a few weeks ago, which led many to rightly assume a return was likely if they passed everything.
 It looks like they clearly did so if WWE is willing to offer them contracts.